We are answering all of your questions about infertility, trying to conceive, and yes, even the questions you may feel too embarrassed to ask.

 Sometimes there can be dyssynchrony between the timing of ovulation and the state of the uterine lining due to period irregularities, which will interfere with conception.
 For this reason, it is best to consult with a physician prior to trying to conceive if you have irregular periods.
 Common causes include polycystic ovary syndrome, obesity, excessive exercise, low body weight, and endocrine diseases such as thyroid disease and high prolactin levels.

 Do you have a question you’d like us to answer?
-Submit it here!
+Submit your questions in the form below!